 We will be working with two pieces of rope at the same time – for the 5 inch trivet that means two lengths measuring 320 cm each.
-Wind the bulk of the cord up to make it more manageable and you can secure it with a rubber band.
+Wind the bulk of the cord up to make it more manageable and secure it with a rubber band.

 First image below (top left): Leaving a tail of about 20 cm hold the rope and the hoop with one hand.
 Pass the rope over the hoop, down through the centre of the hoop, back up the front of the hoop and through the loop you just created.